martin-aliverti/wantable-challenge/README.md

 # Hi Wantable!
-Looking forward to partering with your team to create awesome solutions!
+Looking forward to partnering with your team to create awesome solutions!

 ## About this challenge
 - I spent about two hours tackling the basic requirements and a few of the bonus ones